We are fortunate to be able to offer Sunday guest speakers, once a month, to enrich our souls, enlighten our hearts and challenge our minds.

 Pastor Betty Kniss

-Betty attended Ilif Theological Seminary in Denver CO and was ordained in June of 2000.
-She was the Associate Pastor at Sebring First United Methodist Church (UMC) from June 2001- June 2005 and then at Oceanview UMC in Juno Beach until retirement in January 2021.
+Betty attended Iliff Theological Seminary in Denver, CO, and she was ordained in June of 2000.
+She was the Associate Pastor at Sebring First United Methodist Church (UMC) from June 2001- June 2005 and then at Oceanview UMC in Juno Beach until her retirement in January 2021.
 Teaching is one of her spiritual gifts and she looks forward to being involved at JupiterFIRST.
 Betty and her husband, Steve, are enjoying their retirement.
-Their daughter, Krista and her husband Aaron live in Atlanta.
+Their daughter, Krista, and her husband, Aaron, live in Atlanta.

 Rev. Molly Baskette

 Molly, Pastor, First Congregational Church Berkeley (UCC), is a graduate of Dartmouth College and Yale Divinity School, and the recipient of two awards from Yale, for preaching and for excellence in congregational ministry.
 She writes devotional materials for the UCC Still Speaking Writers’ Group, which reaches 33,000 readers through its online daily devotional.
 She has authored five books on children’s grief, church renewal, testimony and parenting, including the newest Bless This Mess, and is a popular speaker and teacher in wider church circles, which to her delight takes her to places like Peoria.
 She shares a home with her two teens, Rafe and Carmen, her husband Peter, and a sweet and smelly rescue dog, Boston.
 A perfect sabbath for her would include a swim, a hike in the hills, reading in the hammock and making people happy with home-cooked food.